-We often associate air pollution with industrial fumes or the haze, but did you know that there could be indoor pollutants that are loitering within your own home which can be toxic to your health and possibly make you sick?
+We often associate air pollution with industrial fumes or the haze.
+However, did you know that indoor pollutants can linger in your home?
+They can be toxic to your health and possibly make you sick.
 Even though you may have scrubbed your home from top to bottom, one factor you may have overlooked is contaminated air.

 Efforts to save energy on air-conditioning mean our homes are now more airtight than ever before.
-But we also run the risk of sealing in a host of impurities, including cleaning fumes and aerosol sprays.
+However, we also run the risk of sealing in a host of impurities.
+These include cleaning fumes and aerosol sprays.
 Two of the biggest culprits are gas cookers and unflued gas heaters.